Tucked away in the Windward Islands of the Lesser Antilles, St. Lucia’s intoxicating natural beauty is nearly unmatched in the Caribbean.

 Cruise ships dock about a mile from Castries, St. Lucia‘s capital.
 All of St. Lucia‘s beaches are open to the public, even the ones in front of private hotels and resorts.
-Here are you’ll find a short list of things to do and places to visit on this beautiful island.
+Here, you’ll find a short list of things to do and places to visit on this beautiful island.

 Piton Peaks Majesty: